Florida Keys Scuba Diving & Snorkeling

 - If you dive or snorkel on your own, be aware of reef mooring buoys to use instead of anchoring a boat; many dive and snorkel sites are located within the Florida Keys National Marine Sanctuary, and anchoring in these Sanctuary Preservation Areas (SPA) is prohibited.

 - Whether freediving or on scuba, spearfishing enthusiasts (also referred to as "spearos") can find many spots for spearfishing opportunities, although there are regional zones that are protected from fishing within the Florida Keys National Marine Sanctuary.
-For information on popular game fish species, as well as saltwater regulations in the Florida Keys, click here or download a PDF.
+Download a PDF with regulations for spearfishing.
+For more information on popular game fish species, visit www.fla-keys.com/fishing and click here to learn about saltwater regulations in the Florida Keys.

 Tour The Reef With Photographer Stephen Frink

 Scuba divers have so many choices in the Keys that figuring out which reef areas to visit can be daunting.
 Five miles offshore from the Florida Keys lies a string of natural coral reefs and shipwrecks.
 First, imagine you've arrived in South Florida in time for the weekend and you're ready to get your Florida Keys scuba diving vacation started.
 Read More…

 Diving America's Historical Island Paradise